607011/asciifier/README.md

   --image IMAGE
   --out OUT
   --type {text,postscript}
+  --aspect ASPECTRATIO
   --psfont PSFONT
   --paper {a3,a4,letter}
   --resolution RESOLUTION
 ```

 IMAGE: filename of image to be converted
-OUT: name of Postscript file to write ASCII art to
+OUT: name of file to write ASCII art to
-PSFONT: name of Postscript to use
+PSFONT: name of Postscript to use; only valid for postscript output
 RESOLUTION: number of characters per line (default: 80)

-Default for `--paper` is `a4`.
+PAPER: paper dimensions (default: a4); only valid for postscript output
+ASPECTRATIO: estimated aspect ratio of terminal font (default: 2.0); only valid for text output

 ### Examples